 Roger Corman produced two sequels:– Carnosaur 2 (1995) and Carnosaur 3: Primal Species (1996).

 Director Adam Simon began with the fascinatingly weird reality bender Brain Dead/Paranoia (1990) for Roger Corman and went onto the horror documentary The American Nightmare (2000).
-Simon also wrote the blaxploitation homage Bones (2001) and The Haunting in Connecticut (2009), as well as created/produced the tv series Salem (2014-7) and produced the alien invasion film Captive State (2019).
+Simon also wrote the blaxploitation homage Bones (2001), The Haunting in Connecticut (2009) and Books of Blood (2020), as well as created/produced the tv series Salem (2014-7) and produced the alien invasion film Captive State (2019).

 Full film available online here:-